 Dalton Lockman, Conference Coordinator

-Dalton and Lisa Lockman reside in Elizabeth, Colorado.
-They have 2 children, age 19 and 15, and have homeschooled for 14 years.
-The Lockmans believe that there is nothing in this world that is more important than praying for and raising their children to have hearts that love and desire to serve God.
+Dalton and Lisa Lockman reside in Elizabeth, Colorado on 40 acres with their cattle and garden.
+They homeschooled their 2 children from preschool through high school graduation.
+The Lockman’s believe that there is nothing in this world that is more than praying for and raising their children to have hearts that love and desire to serve God.
 They know as parents, they will have to answer to God for how they raise and discipled their children.
 They moved to Colorado in 2016 when Dalton retired from working as a Petroleum Geologist after 35 years.
 During those years, he organized and coordinated multiple national and regional Geological Association Conventions.